-These individuals may be getting a second passport now that is not as powerful and they want to work towards EU access so they can increase their travel options.
-In general, their aim is not just residence but eventual European Union citizenship.
+These individuals may currently be getting a second passport that is not as powerful and they want to work towards EU access to increase their travel options.
+In general, their aim is not just residence but eventual EU citizenship.

 However, this first group may be better off building a passport portfolio of various Tier B passports rather than giving up US citizenship just to take on the bureaucracy of another big government.

-2. Emerging-world Citizens who have “bad passports” and want access to the EU for the schools, the opportunities for their kids, the safety, the stability, whatever it is that they deem important.
+- Emerging-world citizens who have “bad passports” and want access to the EU for the schools, opportunities for their kids, safety, stability, or whatever it is that they deem important.

 These individuals want to live in Europe and eventually become citizens.

-This is the group that benefits the most from the Golden Visa program because it allows them to bypass the never-ending hassle of getting visas for their bad passport in order to travel to Europe and elsewhere.
+This is the group that benefits the most from the Golden Visa program because it allows them to bypass the never-ending hassle of getting visas for their “bad passport” to travel to Europe and elsewhere.

-3. Business owners and investors looking to spend all of their time in Europe.
+- Business owners and investors looking to spend all their time in Europe.

 If you are simply looking to live in Portugal, this may not be the program for you.
 Other European countries offer more affordable and less cumbersome programs that would allow you to reside in Portugal.